ga4gh/vrs/docs/source/impl-guide/example.rst

 Generate a computed identifer
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@

-A key feature of VR-Spec is an easily-implemented algorithm to generate computed, digest-based identifiers for variation objects.
+A key feature of VRS is an easily-implemented algorithm to generate computed, digest-based identifiers for variation objects.
 This algorithm permits organizations to generate the same identifier for the same allele without prior coordination, which in turn